outbrain/fwumious_wabbit/SPEED.md

 Some frequent codepaths were unrolled manually.

+# Specialization
+- We have specialized inner loops (with macros) for --ffm_k of 2, 4 and 8.
+- Optimizer is specialized as part of the code, so inner-loop ifs are avoided

 # Algorithmic optimization

 We heavily relied on ideas from VW and built on top of them.
 VW's buffer management is fully replicated for logistic regression code.

-However FFM implementation in VW is not well tested and in our opinion it is buggy.
-We created a novel approach to FFM calculation that allows for fields that are filled from multiple features and those can be multi valued.
+FFM implementation in VW is not well tested and in our opinion it is buggy.
+We created a novel approach to FFM calculation.
-Traditional quadraple loop to handle such cases (which VW uses) was replaced by double loop.
+Traditional quadraple loop (which VW uses) was replaced by double loop.
 Intra-field combinations were allowed due to better prediction performance on our datasets and faster execution time (no conditional jumps in the inner loop).

 We sum all changes to each feature weight in all FFM combinations and do the final update of each feature weight only once per example.